 Thailand’s East coast

 Koh Samui – One of Thailand’s more touristic islands, Koh Samui has everything from, beautiful white sandy beaches, temples, cafes, restaurants and great nightlife.
 However as the island is more geared towards the luxury crowd, accommodation can be more expensive than some of the other islands.
 Even so you can still find plenty of budget options.
-My favorite is Cheeky monkeys where you can have a private double room, fabulous rooftop pool and restaurant, all for only £20 a night.
+My favourite is Cheeky monkeys where you can have a private double room, fabulous rooftop pool and restaurant, all for only £20 a night.

 Koh Phangan – Famous for its full moon parties, however there is more to this island than partying.
 Around the island there are plenty of opportunities for hiking, exploring waterfalls and relaxing on almost deserted beaches.
 However if partying is your thing then make sure your around for the ‘Full Moon Party’.
 These parties are held on Haad Rin Beach and known to attract between 5000 and 30,000 people depending on the season.
 For accommodation you will find plenty of low cost budget options.
 Be sure to check out Serena Bungalows offering bungalows right on the beautiful Baan Tai beach.

-Koh Tao – This island has to be one of my favorites in all of Thailand!
-Made famous for its snorkeling and scuba diving, this island is a beach lovers paradise.
+Koh Tao – This island has to be one of my favourites in all of Thailand!
+Made famous for its snorkelling and scuba diving, this island is a beach lovers paradise.
 For budget stays you won’t find a better hotel than the Montalay Beach Resort.
-This hotel sits directly on one of Koh Tao’s most beautiful beaches offering some of the best snorkeling directly from the beach!
+This hotel sits directly on one of Koh Tao’s most beautiful beaches offering some of the best snorkelling directly from the beach!
 The only downside is that the location is away from the main town which means you are limited for places to eat etc, however the hotel can arrange taxi’s as well as free pick up and drop off from the pier.
 The secluded location also meant hardly any tourists meaning the beach was almost empty, the perfect place to chill out and relax!